Rajkumar28072005/Norm-of-a-matrix/README.md

 ```
 # Program to find infinity norm of a matrix.
-# Developed by: Dhandeeswaran selvakumar
+# Developed by: Rajkumar G
-# RegisterNumber: 23006838
+# RegisterNumber: 23003498

 import numpy as np
 value=eval(input())